ytsruh/homethings/README.md

 # Homethings

 A personal homelab of mini apps.
-Made up of a Web App built using Pocketbase & React as well as a CLI built using Go, Cobra & Charm.
+Made up of a static personal website, a web App built using Pocketbase & React as well as a CLI built using Go, Cobra & Charm.

 ## WEB APP ENVIRONMENT VARIABLES